Fade Bias

 - Neutral Ball FlightA neutral ball flight is a shot that starts at the target and flies with minimal sideways curve, produced when the clubface angle and swing path are nearly matched at impact.

-- Over-FadeAn over-fade is a controlled fade that curves more than intended, effectively crossing over into slice territory, usually because the face-to-path gap has widened beyond the golfer's normal, repeatable amount.
+- Over-FadeAn over-fade is a controlled fade that curves more than intended, effectively crossing over into slice territory, usually.
+This is because the face-to-path gap has widened beyond the golfer's normal, repeatable amount.

 - Face-to-PathFace-to-path is the difference between face angle and club path at impact.
 It is the single number that determines how much, and which way, the ball curves.